EChDatAnyl/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Superman
 - [x] Jake Gittes

-#### What was the name of the ship that brough the Pilgrims to America?
+#### What was the name of the ships that brought the Pilgrims to America?

 - [x] The Mayflower
 - [ ] The Juneflower